Program: Waterwise Perth action plan 2019

 The first action plan was drawn from the ideas and actions of over 200 stakeholders from all sectors during extensive consultation in 2018.
 Commitments were made from across government, including from the departments of Water and Environmental Regulation; Communities; Finance; Local Government, Sport and Cultural Industries; Planning, Lands and Heritage; and DevelopmentWA; METRONET and the Water Corporation.

-The success of this whole-of-government approach has led to three more agencies joining the collaborative effort to deliver the next significant step in the waterwise journey, through Kep Katitjin – Gabi Kaadadjan.
+The success of this whole-of-government approach led to three more agencies (The Departments of Biodiversity, Conservation and Attractions; Education; and Primary Industries and Regional Development) joining the collaborative effort to deliver the second plan Kep Katitjin – Gabi Kaadadjan Waterwise Perth action plan 2

 Monitoring success and adapting our action